 Band fragmentation carries significant costs.
 First, it disrupts the Commission’s vision of uniformly interoperable communication among all V2X devices based on a single technology family.
 With multiple non-interoperable technologies operating in different sub-bands, some devices will not be able to communicate with others.
 For example, if two automakers choose different technologies and different sub-bands for sending Basic Safety Messages (BSMs), vehicle collisions that could have been prevented if those BSMs were successfully exchanged will not be prevented, leading to unnecessary loss of life and property.
 Many vehicles are already equipped to send BSMs with DSRC.
 Allowing some automakers to send BSMs using only DSRC, LTE V2X PC5 or NR V2X PC5 will cause a loss of interoperability and attendant increase in road fatalities is a direct result of the fragmentation evolution model.
 This also extends to all other use cases supported by DSRC and by non-interoperable cellular V2X technologies.
 V2X evolution under the IEEE 802 model does not suffer this cost.
 Every vehicle will be interoperable with every other vehicle, whether the vehicles are DSRC-capable or NGV-capable.

+Comment on IEEE 802.11 standards referencing }need to find an NPRM reference to tie this comment to}

-X. Incorporation by reference to IEEE 802.11 standards
+Incorporation by reference to IEEE 802.11 standards

 In Paragraph 44 the FCC seeks comment on the proposed change to the incorporation by reference from ASTM E.2213-03.
 The NPRM proposes changing that to IEEE 802.11p-2010.